Baa Atoll Maldives Travel Guide

 Limited availability on smaller islands, not for inter-island travel.

-These services are not applicable to the Republic of maldives given the island geography.
+These services are not applicable to the Maldives given the island geography.

 Topography is flat, making cable cars or funiculars unnecessary.

-Navigating The Baa atoll is part of the adventure.
-Embrace the attraction of sea and air travel from one island to another, and enjoy the simplicity of getting around by foot or bicycle on land.
+Navigating The Baa atoll is part of the expedition.
+Embrace the charm of sea and air travel from one island to another, and enjoy the simplicity of getting around by foot or bike on land.

 For easy travel, confirm all transfers with your accommodation well in advance.
 Embrace the journey and the unique charm of Maldivian transport.